Special Reasons and the Law

 Seeking to rely on a 'special reason'?

 For most people, a court appearance is an alien event.
 Some people find standing before the court very difficult and quite daunting and this can sometimes impact on their ability to communicate all of the information and issues they wish to be taken into consideration by the court.
-So let us do the talking.
+So, let us do the talking.
+Special reasons are relevant for most road traffic offences, so whatever you are accused of, we can help.

-If you wish to discuss your options further, get in touch with our motoring offence solicitors.
-Call us free on 0800 804 8159 or fill in our online enquiry form.
+If you wish to discuss your options further, get in touch with JMW's motoring offence solicitors.
+Call us on 0345 872 6666 or fill in our online enquiry form.